 Recently, a slew of brewers around the country have introduced a new breed of beer — the recovery beer — crafted to replenish electrolytes and hydrate after a workout.
 But there are differing opinions on the value of these beers.
 We consulted with Team Yay and Team No Way for the buzz on post-workout suds.

-Beer’s a novel concept for post-workout recovery, but Ladder Whey Protein is a proven formula for increased muscle protein synthesis and reduced post-workout muscle soreness.
-Try it here!
+Beer’s a novel concept for post-workout recovery, but LADDER Whey Protein is a proven formula for increased muscle protein synthesis.
+Buy it here!